You can find the previous Branding Basics post titled “Start with Why”.

 - Have I combined an odd combination of pre-fixes and word truncations (parts)?
 E.g. Qualister, “quali-” being an adjective-type word, is usually followed with a noun, where “-ster” is usually preceded by a verb-type word

 - Is the name only meaningful to the people within the company?
 Or an obscure reference?
 A good rule of thumb: if you have to keep explaining it to people, it’s probably not a great name.

 There are, of course, exceptions to each of the above rules; some of the most successful businesses have names that do not meet this list.
 Naming a company is a huge undertaking, but you don’t have to do it alone.
-The Belford Group is a full-service digital marketing firm with experience in company naming.
+The Belford Group is a full-service digital marketing firm with experience in company naming and branding.
 Give us a call to schedule a free consultation; we’d love to hear from you, and bring your ideas to life!